 This Agreement shall enter in force on the date of its signature.

-Done in Ankara, on …. ………… 2020, in two original copies in Turkish and English, all text being equally authentic.
+Done in Ankara, on …. ………… 2020, in two original copies in Turkish, Georgian and English, all text being equally authentic.
 In case of divergence of interpretation, the English text shall prevail.